 On site is available wheelchair access, a cafe and store with public hire towels, locker and change rooms afterwards.

 If you visit Banff during the winter time (especially winter) and you’re wondering what to do in Banff to curb the cold then we highly recommend a trip to the hot springs for half a day.

 This awesome outdoor adventure includes 360 panoramic views over the Banff landscapes all from the top of Sulphur Mountain.

 The Banff gondola has been rated the #1 attraction in all of Banff national park and now you can purchase your admission ticket below!

 Traverse the 7500 ft tall gondola ride that sits at the base of Sulphur mountain in 4 person gondolas admiring the snow covered peaks of the mountains, pine trees and wildlife that live below.

 Once at the top you can enjoy the cafe, restaurant and short hiking trails and even visit the new Cosmic ray station, an historic site that was built for tourists to observe the cosmic rays over the Canadian Rocky mountains.

 If you’re climbing this high to get something to eat then why not try the Northern Lights Alpine kitchen or the Sky Bistro instead.

-11) Go for a drive on an actual Glacier
+11) Go for a drive on an real Glacier

-The most popular way is by joining a tour of the icefields and ride the Ice Explorer, a huge snow coach with wheels larger than your body to help traverse the icy terrain for an hour.
+The most popular way is to join a tour of the Icefields and ride the Ice Explorer, a huge snow coach with wheels larger than your body to help traverse the icy terrain for an hour.